 While some assume that children are immune from the effects of mental illness, in truth, children can be afflicted with these potentially debilitating disorders just as adults can.
-If your family has a history of mental illness, or your child’s behavior appears to be well outside the norm, you child may be one of the sizable child population inflicted with a mental illness.
+If your family has a history of mental illness, or your child’s behavior appears to be well outside the norm, you may be living with one of the early signs of mental illness in children

 Common Disorders in Children

 While children can experience nearly all of the same mental illnesses as adults, there are some disorders to which children are particularly prone.
 Attention deficit-hyperactivity disorder is the most common mental disorder among children.
 Child patients can also experience anxiety disorders, mood disorders or behavioral disorders.
 In young children, elimination disorders, or disorders related to using the bathroom, may wreak havoc on potty training efforts.
 Even disorders almost always associated with adulthood, such as schizophrenia, can rear their heads during childhood.

 If your child suffers from a mental disorder that impacts his behavior, you will likely notice that his behavior is far different from others his age.
 Common signs of behavioral mental disorders include a rapid transition from calm to irritable.
 Additionally, an inability to self-soothe could indicate the presence of a behavior disorder.
 If you notice that your school-aged child is constantly in trouble due to failure to control his behavior or inattentiveness in class, he may be suffering from a behavioral disorder that makes proper school-place behavior nearly impossible for him.

 Indications of Anxiety-Related Issues